Catherine Morris, BA, LLB, LLM

 Academic Courses

 - International Human Rights and Conflict.
 Faculty of Law and MA program in Dispute Resolution, Faculty of Human and Social Development, University of Victoria, Canada.
-Course designer and instructor, thirty-six hours of instruction, annually since 2004.
+Course designer and instructor, thirty-six hours of instruction, annually 2004 to 2015.

 - Conflict Transformation in an Educational Setting.
 Graduate Program in Leadership Studies, Faculty of Education, University of Victoria, Canada.
 Course designer and instructor, thirty-six hours of instruction, 1999 to 2001, 2005, 2006.